DengPingFan/SINet/README.md

 Figure 3: Qualitative results of our SINet and two top-performing baselines on COD10K.
 Refer to our paper for details.

 ![alt text](./QuantitativeResults.png)
 Table 1: Quantitative results on different datasets.
 The best scores are highlighted in bold.
-See x 5.1 for training details: (i) CPD1K, (ii) CAMO, (iii) COD10K, (iv) CPD1K + CAMO + COD10K.
+See Section 5.1 for training details: (i) CPD1K, (ii) CAMO, (iii) COD10K, (iv) CPD1K + CAMO + COD10K.
 Note that the ANet-SRM model (only trained on CAMO) does not have a publicly available code, thus other results are not available. $E_\phi$ denotes mean Emeasure.
 Baseline models are trained using the training setting (iv).

 <div align=center><img width="860" height="1060" src="SubClassResults.png"/></div>